aditya-tanwar/acr-cleanup/README.md

 - `az_service_principal`: The service principal name for the Azure account with access to the ACR registry.
 - `az_password`: The password for the service principal.
 - `az_tenant`: The tenant ID for the Azure account.
+- `acr_registry_name`: The name of the acr registry.
+- `repo`: The name of the repository from the above acr registry.

+# Set the repository name that needs to be cleaned up

+repo

 ---